-Note: Min. = minimum; Max. = maximum;

-sq. ft. = square feet; ft. = feet.
+Min. = minimum; Max. = maximum; sq. ft. = square feet; ft. = feet.

-Table 3-2: Site Development Standards Matrix (RL Zone1)
+Table 3-2: Site Development Standards Matrix (R-1/SP Zone1)

-quality for adjacent neighbors.
-In addition, the architectural design guidelines require that rear balconies facing existing units to the west shall be set back at least 35 feet from the property line to ensure the privacy of adjacent neighbors is protected.
+feet from the property line to ensure the privacy of adjacent neighbors is protected.
 The Design Standards and Guidelines uphold the Vision and Guiding Principles by describing the City's desired visual, aesthetic, and stylistic character of residential development in the Plan area to produce a consistent and cohesive level of quality in design to further promote a Good Neighbor Plan for the existing and future community members.